nivgovind/LLM-benchmark-tool-poc/README.md

 # Declaration

-1. Required attestation and contribution declaration on the GitHub page:

-WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR

-ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK
+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK

 Contribution:
 a. member1: 33%
 b. member2: 33%
 c.
 Nivedhithaa govindaraj: 33%